 What Yoga Poses Should I Practice to Improve My Health?

-- Triangle Pose: tones the leg muscles, removes stiffness of the legs and hips, corrects any minor deformity in the legs, relieves backaches and neck sprains, strengthens the ankels, and develops the chest
+- Triangle Pose: tones the leg muscles – removes stiffness of the legs and hips – corrects minor deformity in the legs – relieves backaches and neck sprains – strengthens the ankles – develops the chest

-- Chair Pose: removes stiffness in the shoulders, and corrects diformities in the legs, strengthens ankles and legs, diapragm is lifted – masaging the heart, abdominal organs and back are toned, chest is developed
+- Chair Pose: removes stiffness in the shoulders – corrects deformities in the legs – strengthens ankles and legs – diaphragm is lifted, massaging the heart – abdominal organs and back are toned – chest is developed

-- Upward-Facing Dog: rejuvinates the spine, good for people with sciatica or slipped disk, lungs gain elasticity, circulates blood properly in the pelvis
+- Upward-Facing Dog: rejuvenates the spine – good for people with sciatica or slipped disk – lungs gain elasticity – circulates blood properly in the pelvis

-- Head Stand: brings healthy blood to the brain, thinking power increases, nourishes pitituary and pineal glands, good for people suffering from loss of sleep, memory and vitality, strengthens the lungs, improves immunity, relieves constipation, improves haemoglobin content of the blood, decilpines the mind; one becomes balanced and self-relient in pain and pleasure, loss and gain, shame and fame, and defeat and victory.
+- Head Stand: brings healthy blood to the brain – thinking power increases – nourishes pituitary and pineal glands – good for people suffering from loss of sleep – memory and vitality – strengthens the lungs – improves immunity – relieves constipation – improves hemoglobin content of the blood – disciplines the mind (one becomes balanced and self-reliant in pain and pleasure, loss and gain, shame and fame, defeat and victory).

-- Shoulder Stand: helps endocrine glands to be nourished and circulation of hormones is improved, venous blood is returned to the heart without strain, healthy blood is circulated around the chest and neck improving breathlessness, bronchitis, and throat ailments, eradictes colds and sinus issues, allows bowels to move freely, calms nerves, helps with urinary disorders and uterus displacement, relieve low vitality and anaemia
+- Shoulder Stand: nourishes endocrine glands – improves circulation of hormones – venous blood is returned to the heart without strain – healthy blood is circulated around the chest and neck improving breathlessness, bronchitis, and throat ailments – eradicates colds and sinus issues – allows bowels to move freely – calms nerves – helps with urinary disorders and uterus displacement – relieves low vitality and anemia

-If you wanted to improve the health of the body, there is not just one pose to practice.
-You need a well-rounded practice is what.
+If you want to improve the health of the body, there is not just one pose to practice.
+You need a well-rounded practice.
 Practicing yoga at home is necessary, but practicing in class with a teacher is also necessary.
-The risk is when you fall into a rut and begin to practice yoga in a mechanical, floating head kind of way.
-The trap is mindlessness imbalance!
+In other words, don’t fall into a rut and begin to practice yoga in a mechanical, floating-head kind of way.
+The trap is mindlessness and imbalance!